mine Consolidation

 How long should I spend visiting?

-A visit to mine Consolidation typically takes a couple of hours, allowing time to explore the site and absorb its historical significance.
+A visit typically requires a few hours to explore the site and absorb its historical significance.

 Is photography allowed?